Esraa-Samir/text_parser/README.md

-Text parser is a mini project working on parsing different formats of files. it currently works on XML and CSV. however, project can be easily extended to support other formats.
+Text parser is a mini project working on parsing different formats of files. it currently works on XML and CSV. however, project can be easily extended to support other formats. the project is buit using the factory design pattern providing a common interface to create parser for different formats.

 steps to run the prjoect: